 Estimation of fair value of biological assets is based on the discounted cash flow model.
 The fair value of biological assets might be affected by the fact that the actual future cash flows will differ from the current forecast, which typically occurs as a result of significant changes in any factors or assumptions used in the calculations.

 Among such factors are:

-- differences between actual prices and price assumptions used in estimating net realizable value of eggs; - changes in productivity of laying hens; - unforeseen operational problems inherent in the branch specificity; - age of hens at the end of the reporting period;
+differences between actual prices and price assumptions used in estimating net realizable value of eggs;

 NOTES TO THE CONSOLIDATED CONDENSED INTERIM FINANCIAL STATEMENTS (in USD thousand, unless otherwise stated)